Anomalocaris, an ancient three-foot-long shrimp-like creature, is an evolution anomaly. Anomalocaris (pictured left) is Greek for “anomaly shrimp.”

 Genesis

 Paterson’s evidence obtained studying the Anomalocaris’s compound eye falsifies Darwin’s theory of evolution “by means of natural selection.”
-Pasteur, Louis II

 Anomalocaris’s compound eye as an “already established as an important component in the early Cambrian” era, is compatible with the Genesis account written by Moses.

-Louis Pasteur (pictured right), a French chemist and microbiologist, discovered the principles of vaccinationmicrobial fermentation, and pasteurization noted during the Scientific Revolution
+Louis Pasteur (pictured right), a French chemist and microbiologist, discovered the principles of vaccination, microbial fermentation, and pasteurization noted during the Scientific Revolution –

 “There is something in the depths of our souls which tells us that the world must be more than a mere combination of events.”

-Evidence for common ancestry and transitional links from the fossil record to validate the theory of evolution scientifically still remains speculative.
+Evidence for common ancestry and transitional links underscores why the theory of evolution remains speculative but not scientifically valid.

 Darwin Then and Now is an educational resource on the intersection of evolution and science and the challenges facing the theory of evolution.

-• What is Science investigates Charles Darwin’s approach to science and how the principles of modern science are used for different investigative purposes.
+- What is Science explains Charles Darwin’s approach to science and how modern science approaches can be applied for different investigative purposes.

-• The Evolution and Science category features articles studying how the intersection of evolution and science influences the current understanding of evolution.
+- Evolution and Science feature study articles on how scientific evidence influences the current understanding of evolution.

 2020 Update